unavi-xyz/wired-protocol/README.md

 # The Wired

-The Wired is an open protocol for the metaverse.
+The Wired is more than just another platform; it's a pathway to the open metaverse.
-It is a collection of standards focused on interactive 3D environments, self-sovereign identity, and interoperability.
+The Wired introduces a collection of open standards, emphasizing interactive 3D environments, self-sovereign identity, and seamless interoperability.

 ## Protocol